MohammadShakiba/CP2K_Libra_Manual/hybrid_functional/Readme.md

   XC_DERIV SPLINE2_SMOOTH
 &END XC_GRID
 ```
 The timings for the TD-DFT calculations for the B3LYP are shown in the table below.
+Here we used 25 processors.
 |Number of states | Time for each TD-DFT cycle (s) |Total elapsed time (s)|
 |---|---|---|
 |20   |   |   |